-The optional Interpreter performs two functions:

-- 1. It allows the surgeon to visualize the position and rotation of the posterior cut prior to placing reference pins - 2.
-The window feature aides in reading the insert thickness scale relative to the femoral component size selected

-The Interpreter is assembled to the sizer such that the size required is displayed through the window.
+The optional Interpreter performs two functions: 1.
+It allows the surgeon to visualize the position and rotation of the posterior cut prior to placing 11/11 reference pins 2.
+The window feature aides in reading the insert thickness scale relative to the femoral 37 component size selected SZ mm The Interpreter is assembled to the sizer such that the size measured is displayed A through the window.